yeti-switch/doc/docs/en/yeti-ui.rst

 Gateway groups
 ~~~~~~~~~~~~~~

-Gateway group allows to use multiple gateways for traffic termination to the same vendor if this gateways have similar billing configuration.
+Gateway group allows to use multiple gateways for traffic termination to the same vendor if these gateways have similar billing configuration.

 **Gateway group**'s attributes:
 ```````````````````````````````